 All Fellows are thoroughly instructed in all these techniques by faculty and nursing staff.

-Participation by HUP A&I Fellows in clinical research has been a longstanding practice.
-In such projects, the Fellow is involved in study design, data acquisition and analysis, and writing of abstracts and manuscripts.
-Almost every study has resulted in presentation at national meetings and publications.
+Participation by A&I Fellows in research is a core part of training at Penn.
+In research projects, the Fellow is instructed in, and leads study design, data acquisition and analysis, and writing of abstracts and manuscripts.
+Fellows are encouraged and expected to present their work at national meetings, and to submit manuscripts for peer-reviewed publication

 Recent examples of such activities include: